OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 This library only supports proxy contracts and upgrade interfaces from OpenZeppelin Contracts versions 5.0 or higher.

-## Requirements
+## Before Running

-This library uses the [OpenZeppelin Upgrades CLI](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core) for upgrade safety checks.
-In order for safety checks to work, the following are required:
+This library uses the [OpenZeppelin Upgrades CLI](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core) for upgrade safety checks, which are run by default prior to deployments and upgrades.

+If you want to be able to run upgrade safety checks, the following are needed:
 1. [Node.js](https://nodejs.org/) must be installed.
 2. Configure your `foundry.toml` to include build info and storage layout:
 ```